OrlyandDror/Final-Project/README.md

 ### Determining a fixed position in the robot's system for constructing a vector to the object

 We chose to find the fixed point by detecting the corner of the table.

-To achieve this, we placed a purple-colored object at the edge of the table.
-When running the code, the system captures an image of the table, marks the purple object, and returns the center of the marked object to the user.
+1. place a purple object at the corner of the table, that the distance from the robot base is known.
+2. take a photo of the table with the lab camera.
+3. update the image path in part 4 at the "setup enviroment" code.
+4. the code will mark the purple object and prin the (x,y) coordinates in pixels.
+Note: you can change the object's color detection by changing the color vectors range in part 4 (lower purple and upper purple).

 In general, for each image, each pixel contains information about the color it represents in a specific color space.
 For example, RGB is the basic color space representing red, green, and blue, while HSV represents color saturation and brightness.
 The image, which is automatically captured in the RGB space, is converted to the HSV space for better detection, as this space is more robust for color detection in images.
 Each color is characterized by a vector of numbers within a certain range, so each range represents a specific color.
 For example, the red color is characterized by the number range:
 [0, 100, 100], [10, 255, 255].